Search Our Support Knowledge Base

 Description

-• If the hard drive or data cable is physically damaged or failed.
+• The drive or data cable is damaged.

-• There may be a conflict between the hard drive and another device (on the same IDE cable).
+• There is a conflict between the hard drive and another device.

 Resolution